 There was a good turnout, and people seemed to like what they heard.
 For me, it was fun to get the chance to do something different in a live setting.

 Most of the time when I’m doing the sideman thing I’m playing piano, and that’s about it.
 This time I played no piano at all.
 It was all lead acoustic guitar, except for a few times when I picked up a ukulele or a banjo or a melodica.
 I’m probably always going to be a little more comfortable sitting at something that has black and white teeth, but I like the challenge of not having that to fall back on.
 And I enjoyed how Steven and I were both able to break out our vintage Gibson acoustics and let them chatter at each other like siblings meeting for the first time.

 Maybe next time I’ll say something here before a show happens, not after.
 We’ll see.

-More about the album as it inches closer to a proper release.
+More about the album as it inches closer to an official release.

 I probably should have said something about the show I was playing with Travis on Friday at Green Bean before it actually happened, but my recent habit of being kind of lax in the blogging department continues.
 So that didn’t happen.
 The show did, though.
 Consider this your notice.
 Now just travel back in time a handful of days, and everything will even out.

 That’s not a knock against Green Bean.
 I really like the place.
-I should go there more often than I do.
-But I think it’s been pretty clearly established by now, here and elsewhere, that Mackenzie Hall is my place.
+I should hang out there more often than I do.
+But I think it’s been established by now, here and elsewhere, that Mackenzie Hall is my place.
 If I am going to bother playing live in any capacity other than doing the occasional sideman thing, that’s where it’s going to happen.

 Or I’ll play a show in someone’s closet.
 Hey, you’d be surprised how roomy some closets are.
 You can even fit a piano in some of ’em.